LucHermitte/vim-build-tools-wrapper/doc/filter.md

 This filters corrects filenames within vim.

-Some programs may produce error messages that cannot be decoded with vim `'errorformat'` option -- see CTest that prepends each line produce by the number of the test followed by a `>`.
+Some programs may produce error messages that cannot be decoded with vim `'errorformat'` option -- see CTest that prepends each line produced by the number of the test followed by a `>`.

 This filter permits to correct, from within Vim, filenames produced.
 It has the advantage of being portable (the filter relies exclusively on VimL), however